Mum, am I a real polar bear?

 - Create a story

 As a group activity you may like to lead children in the creation of their own story using the polar bear story as a model, but choosing another creature.
-For example, a fish, a camel, a bird.
-Post your stories on the Assistant’s discussion forum!
+For example, a fish, a camel or a bird.

 Stage 5: My checklist